FernandaOmalley/Project1/README.md

 ## Analysis and Model to Predict Future Housing Price of Toronto Neighborhoods

 Housing price is always a hot topic to discuss no matter you are a buyer or seller.
 Our analysis aims to explore what the key factors are and how they influence the pricing from both macro and micro aspects.
-Our report also reviews the current market and predict the future pricing by neighborhoods throught Decision tree Regression Machine Learning methodology.
+Our report also reviews the current market and predict the future pricing by neighborhoods through Decision Tree Regression Machine Learning methodology.
 ![welcome_pic](PNG/welcome_pic.PNG)

 ## Questions and Findings

 1-	 What are the key macro factors for the housing price?
-How these factors impact on housing price historically?– (Grace) Key factors: Consumer Price Index (CPI), Unemployment, Household income, Prime rate, etc.
+How these factors impact on housing price historically?– (Grace) Key factors: Consumer Price Index (CPI), Unemployment rate, Household income, Prime rate, etc.

 ![macro_variables](PNG/macro_variables.PNG)